abdullah4143/ai_project/README.md

 ### 🔹 Step 1: Open Folders Separately

-Open two terminal windows—one for the **frontend** folder and one for the **backend** folder.
+Open two terminal windows—one for the **frontend** folder and one for the **backend** folder. copy the env files added seperately on the gcr

+run the python script and copy the ngrok link and paste it in the frontend/app/api/summarize/route.ts and at api/paraphrase/route.ts
 ---

 ### 🔹 Step 2: Install Dependencies